dmbarbour/glas/docs/GlasApps.md

 For example, with sequential composition the halt:Result of one process becomes init:Param to the next.
 If the first step yields before completion, the composite process must add information to the 'step:State' to remember that it's the first step that yielded.
 This effectively records the program counter within State.
 We can similarly define conditionals and loops in terms of composing processes.

 A blocking call at the procedure layer becomes a process that sends a message, yields, then awaits a response at the start of the next transaction.

-## Performance-Risk Mitigation

-Initially, application programs must use the 'prog' header, i.e. `prog:(do:GlasProgram, app, ...)`.
-However, optimizations on this representation are not easy.

-Eventually, we might extend representation or application programs with specialized variants to simplify essential transaction machine optimizations - i.e. nodes explicitly for checkpointing, stable forks, and fine-grained partitioning of state.
-This opportunity mitigates risk in case annotations prove awkward or inadequate for the task.

-Use of 'fork' for concurrency is not very efficient without the incremental computing and replication optimizations.
-We should avoid it where feasible.
-But we can still support fork concurrency to a limited degree by 'scheduling' forks instead of randomizing them:

-* after evaluation of a fork succeeds, try that fork again soon.
-* ordered cycle through failed forks; guarantee opportunity to run.
-* when all forks seem to be failing, wait briefly before retry.

-This would be inefficient because we don't have incremental computing, but predictable and effective in case we try running an app that uses fork-based concurrency.

 ## Robust References